polutz/polutz/README.md

     npm install -g generator-ptz-graphql
 ```

-Create a project folder for your server and run this code and see the magic!
+Create a project folder for your server, go into it and run this code.
+Let's the magic begins!
 ```
     yo ptz-graphql
 ```